 Advanced framing techniques in construction training use ladder blocking instead of diagonal blocking, which wastes material.
 This technique involves horizontal blocking that provides support while using less material.

 Advanced framing techniques incorporate an open interior design for better airflow and natural light.
-This construction approach improves energy efficiency and reduces artificial lighting and heating needs
+During their construction training programs, apprentices focus on practices that improve energy efficiency and reduces artificial lighting and heating needs.

 By implementing these techniques, builders can create more energy-efficient, sustainable, and cost-effective buildings.
 Advanced framing techniques benefit the environment and provide long-term benefits to building owners through lower energy costs and reduced maintenance.
 Learn more about advanced construction and framing techniques with PTTI’s construction training program.